cmauricioae8/navigation_app2/README.md

 **Contact email:** cmauricioae8@gmail.com<br>

 Flet application to manage modes of control for an autonomous mobile robot.
-Since it is assumed that octy_bridge2 ROS 2 package is running (Server for both HTTP and SocketIO communications methods), ROS 2 is NOT required.
+Since it is assumed that octy_bridge2 ROS 2 package is running (the Server for both HTTP and SocketIO communications protocols), ROS 2 is NOT required.

 ## Installation using a virtual environment (recommended)